 33.1.
-The application for approval of a type of vehicle equipped with an AECS shall be submitted by the holder of the trade name or mark or by their duly accredited representative.
+The application for approval of a type of vehicle equipped with an AECS shall be submitted by the manufacturer or by his duly accredited representative.

 33.2.
 A model of the information document is given in Annex 8 to this Regulation.